-Within Moodle, please use the Announcement forum in a four-course shell to communicate with students.
-This Announcement forum posts in the course and automatically is sent to student emails.
-You may also want to communicate with students directly through UM email.
+Within Moodle, please use the Announcement forum in the course shell to communicate with students.
+This Announcement forum posts in the course and automatically is sent to student UM emails.
+You may also want to communicate with students directly through UM email - the Quickmail tool with the Moodle course dashboard will provide an easy way to send emails directly to students, both individually or the entire roster.
 Maintain regular communication with students to send reminders, updates and changes.

-Clarify new expectations.
-Keep in mind situations may have on students' ability to meet new expectations including; illness, lacking power, no Internet connection or needing to care for family members.
-You may need to reconsider some previous expectations for students including participation, communication and deadlines.
+Clarify expectations.
+Keep in mind situations may change for students' ability to meet expectations including; illness, lacking power, no Internet connection or needing to care for family members.
+You may need to reconsider some expectations for students including participation, communication and deadlines.
 Be ready to handle requests for extensions or accommodations equitably.

 Provide detailed communication.
 Students may have a lot of questions, consider how you will manage requests.
 Once more details about changes to the class are available, communicate to students along with information about how to contact you.
 A useful communication plan lets students know how soon they can expect a response.